ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 category: features
 ---

-The Markdown plugin allows switching the default CKEditor 5 output from HTML to Markdown formatted text.
+The {@link module:markdown-gfm/markdown~Markdown} plugin allows switching the default CKEditor 5 output from HTML to Markdown.
 This allows for producing lightweight text documents with a simple formatting syntax, widespread among the programming and development communities and popular in many environments (e.g. GitHub).
-Coupled with the {@link features/autoformat autoformatting} feature it allows for the full Markdown editing experience.
+Coupled with the {@link features/autoformat autoformatting} feature, it allows for the full-fledged Markdown WYSIWYG editing experience.

 <info-box info>
 	You can learn more about the possible practical applications of Markdown editing with CKEditor 5 in [this dedicated blog post depicting the idea, solutions and a case study](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/).